 - TDS Meter

 Now you will want to build a contraption that looks like the next image.
 You can substitute the 9v batteries with any suitable battery of approximately the same voltage.
 The first time I saw this process the gardener was using an ATV battery.
+Also, you will have quicker results when running with water that is at a warmer temperature (70°F) than cold water (40°F).
+This seems to contradict information found online that talks about colloidal aggregation at different pH values, ionic concentrations, and temperatures but has been our direct observation.

 You will want to let this device run until you have a solution of about 30 ppm total dissolved solids.
 Make sure to check the solutions TDS every 30 minutes so that you can gauge how long you will have to run the device and to clean the grime off of your silver rods to keep things running cleanly.
 As the TDS of your solution increases it becomes more conductive and when the current increases the amount of silver particles being released also goes up.
 As the current continues to climb larger non-colloidal silver particles start forming in the solution.
 These large unusable particles will sink to the bottom of the solution and will generally not stay in suspension like the colloidal particles.
 It would be best to filter your solution through a very fine mesh screen of some sort to remove those larger particles to avoid clogging up your spray bottle.